Join Other Young Adults on This Incredible Journey of Faith

 We recommend you undergoing a medical check-up before traveling to make sure you don’t have any kind of medical condition that could obstruct your participation in the pilgrimage.

-Northern Spain has a very moderate climate, though summer weather can be hot.
-Most of the time, temperatures are between 50-80o F with some rain.
-The most significant difficulty that pilgrims will encounter involves walking the 18-22 miles/day, which can be very physically demanding.
+Central Italy has a very moderate climate, though summer weather can be hot.
+Most of the time, temperatures are between 50-90o F with some rain.
+The most significant difficulty that pilgrims will encounter involves walking the 10-15 miles/day, which can be very physically demanding.
 Pilgrims are encouraged to build up considerable resistance to walking long distances, wearing the boots or shoes that they will wear on the pilgrimage.
 Blisters are one of the most frequent challenges of the walking pilgrim.
 They can be limited/avoided by getting high quality and good-fitting socks and boots.
 Pilgrims are encouraged to break-in their footwear if they are purchasing new equipment, walking at least 3-4 weeks with the new boots before use.
 Many pilgrims walk part of the day in boots, the other part in good walking sandals.

-Leon and Galicia, Spain: Medical Care in Spain is very good, although slightly less available in the Northern rural regions along the Camino de Santiago.
+Lazio (Rome), Italy: Medical Care in Italy is very decent in Rome, but it will be much less available in the Rural regions along the Via Francigena.
 At each of the daily stops there is generally a local clinic and Pharmacy available to pilgrims, many specifically catering towards pilgrims.
 Medical Care will be within reach along the entire Way.

 For more country-specific health and safety information, visit www.travel.state.gov for details.